BDC Hamburger Icon

 What is a POS report?

-A POS report is generated through the data collected during each sale you make.
+A POS report is information generated through the data collected during each sale you make.
 At a minimum, the data tracked by a POS system will include transaction totals and items purchased during each transaction.

 Bottom LineBottom line